defano/wyldcard/README.md

 `showLines`     | Returns or sets whether dotted baselines are drawn underneath the text (imitates ruled notebook paper) `dontWrap`      | Returns or sets whether text automatically breaks (wraps) at the visible edge of the field.
 When false, the field will scroll horizontally until a `return` character is reached.
 `multipleLines` | Determines if multiple lines of text can be selected in auto-select mode.
 That is, whether the _list field_ allows multiple selections or not.
 Has no effect when the `autoSelect` property is `false`.
+`scrolling`     | Enables or disables vertical scrolling in this field.
+This property does not exist in Apple's HyperCard.
 `sharedText`    | When `true`, each card in the background shares the same text in the field.
 When `false`, each card in the background can place a unique value into the field.
 Has no effect on card fields.
 `wideMargins`   | Returns or sets whether the field is drawn with a wider, 15-pixel margin between its text and border.